AgentschapPlantentuinMeise/interactias/README.md

 * *[Impatiens glandulifera](https://agentschapplantentuinmeise.github.io/interactias/docs/Impatiens%20glanduliferaBelgium.html)*
 * *[Callosciurus erythraeus](https://agentschapplantentuinmeise.github.io/interactias/docs/Callosciurus%20erythraeus.html)*

+In addition to an HTML output the script generates a .dot file.
+This format can be opened directly by the network visulization tool Gephi (https://gephi.org/).

 ## Methods
-* The script takes a single species as input and searches for all primary interacting species on [GloBI](https://www.globalbioticinteractions.org/).
+* The script takes a single species as input and searches for all primary interacting species in [GloBI](https://www.globalbioticinteractions.org/).
 * Then it goes back to GloBI to get all the interacting species of those primary interacting species.
 * The script then checks to see if all those species exist on [GBIF](https://www.gbif.org/) and it outputs a list of missing species.
-* We then use a occurrence cube of species, 1km grid square and year to evaluate the 1km occupancy of each species in the country of interest.
+* We then use a occurrence cube of species from the country of interest.
+This is a data cube of taxa, 1km grid squares and years from which the 1km occupancy is calculated.
-* Any interactions that can't occur in the country are removed.
+* Any interactions that cannot occur in the country are removed.
 * Visualizations are then created to display the result in a way that allows exploration of the network.

 The large amounts of data required for this script mean that we have used local copies of much of the data and only use the GBIF API to consult the GBIF Taxonomic Backbone.